Study Music With Professional Singer-Songwriter Alice Limoges

 In this ongoing online weekly group, students learn lyric writing, harmony, form, and more.
 This is a wonderful opportunity for songwriters of all experience levels to express themselves through music whether they are a seasoned musician or are excited to write their very first song.
 All that is required is an interest in songwriting!
 Weekly at 10:30am EST Tuesdays for teens 14+ and adults (60 minutes), $40 a person.

 Once a month, adult students can opt to meet at Alice's studio for a jam on popular songs.
-The group has dubbed themselves "The Late Bloomers Band".
 Students work with Alice on-on-one throughout the month to learn collective songs and then pick a Monday to meet at 10am to jam together with Alice's guidance.
-This is the perfect add-on for any adult students looking to improve their skills and wishing to play with peers. $55 per class.
+This is the perfect add-on for any adult students looking to improve their skills and wishing to play with peers.
+Suitable for late beginners. $55 per class.

 More About Alice